neicnordic/neic.no/training/travel-grant.md

 ### Requirements
 Only courses/modules directly related to current national and Nordic e-infrastructure training needs will be applicable for support.
 The application form is mandatory and can be found below.
-Technically the specific course or module has to be embodied in the [NeIC Training Calendar](https://neic.no/training).
+Technically the specific course or module can be embodied in the [NeIC Training Calendar](https://neic.no/training).
 If you think the course you are interested in is of Nordic relevance and therefore should be part of the NeIC Training Calendar, please contact [Anne-Marie Bach](https://neic.no/people/anne-marie-bach/).
 (All courses on the NeIC Training Calendar are available for application).

 ### Deadline
-The application process as described here has cut-off dates twice a month, generally on the 1st and 15th of each month, but not outside the holiday periods.
+The application process as described here has cut-off dates once a month, but not outside the holiday periods.
 The cut-off dates are announced at [NeIC’s training page](/training).

 ### Assessment of applications
-Twice monthly (e.g. 1st and 15th or first working day thereafter) an assessment will be done by [Anne-Marie Bach](https://neic.no/people/anne-marie-bach/) and [Michaela Barth](https://neic.no/people/michaela-barth/).
+On a monthly basis an assessment will be done by [Anne-Marie Bach](https://neic.no/people/anne-marie-bach/) and [Michaela Barth](https://neic.no/people/michaela-barth/).

 ### Criterias for assessment are
   * Impact of the training